 Namutoni, in our opinion, is still not a nice camp as the waterhole is not productive in terms of game sightings and the accommodation, even though it has been upgraded, is expensive for what you get.

 As at 2011 a double room in Halali and Okaukuejo cost N$650.00 per person per night while at Namutoni a double room was N$1000,00 per person per night.

 (It seems that NWR have realised that many people are not staying at Namutoni so they have reduced the Namutoni rates for 2012 to be in-line with the other camps.)
-You can download the NWR rack rates

-You will notice from the rates that there is a low-season and a high-season - November to May is the low-season with lower rates while June to October is high season.
+There is a low-season and a high-season - November to May is the low-season with lower rates while June to October is high season.

 Don't think there are no animals in the park during the low-season because there are plenty - they just don't come to the waterholes - you have to drive around to find them!

 The low-season is also a great time for birders as the park gets hundreds of thousands of flamingos, pelicans and other water birds in addition to the bushveld birds.

 Here are two views of the room we stayed in at Halali...

 Namibia Wildlife Resorts (NWR) have renovated in style - let's hope they maintain adequately in the future.